ankushT369/hpcr/README.md

-# chatRoomCpp
+# hpcr

 ## Project Overview

-chatRoomCpp is a simple chat room application implemented in C++ using Boost.Asio for asynchronous network communication and threading for handling concurrent client connections.
+hpcr is a high performance chat room server implemented in C++ using Boost.Asio for asynchronous network communication and threading for handling concurrent client connections.
 It allows multiple clients to connect to a server and exchange messages in a chat room.

 ## Key Features